 Who are you?
 Network Address Translation (NAT)

-Network Address Translation (NAT) is the process where a network device, usually a firewall, assigns a public IP address to a computer (or group of computers) inside a private network.
+Network Address Translation (NAT) is the process where a network device - a router or firewall - assigns a public IP address to a computer (or group of computers) inside a private network to allow those computers to access the internet by masquerading them as the firewall.
 While this is beneficial for security, it makes it difficult, and sometimes impossible, for peers (computers, smart phones, etc) to be able to establish connections without the assistance of a third party.

 That is why there are several specifications used in WebRTC to help overcome these hurdles.
 The first is Interactive Connectivity Establishment (ICE).
-ICE is used to find all the ways for two peers to talk to each other.
+ICE is used to find all the ways for two peers to talk to each other by essentially removing the firewall's mask.
 It has two main roles, gathering candidates and checking connectivity.
 It guarantees that if there is a path for two clients to communicate, it will find that path and ensure it is the most efficient.
 ICE makes use of two protocols - STUN and TURN - which we will delve into in more detail in this post.

 Who am I?
 An Intro to STUN

 STUN stands for Session Traversal Utilities for NAT and is a lightweight and simple method for NAT traversal.
 At its essence, STUN simply asks the question “What is my IP address?”
-When a client in a private network (often behind a NAT device like a router or firewall) needs to find its public facing IP address, it can make a request to a STUN server.
+When a client in a private network that is behind a NAT needs to find its public facing IP address (the firewall's mask), it can make a request to a STUN server.
 The STUN server will then reply with the public IP address for the requesting party which can then be used to set up a peer-to-peer connection.

 This method of NAT traversal has the benefit of being simple but it is not sufficient for overcoming all firewalls and all forms of NATs.